Homepage Astrology Blog Star Guide Horoscopes Nude Horoscopes Tarotscopes Compatibility Astro Shop Guest Book

 Apheta

 Giver of life.
-See Alpheta, q.v.
+See Alpheta.

 Apoapsis (Apoapse; Apapsis)